DeveloperLx/Android-Development-Tutorials-translation/Android RecyclerView Tutorial with Kotlin.md

     </p>
     <p>
         These methods are the driving force behind your RecyclerView adapter.
-        Note how there is still a compiler error for the moment– this is because your adapter and the required methods are actually defined using your ViewHolder class,
+        Note how there is still a compiler error for the moment – this is because your adapter and the required methods are actually defined using your ViewHolder class,
         <code>
             PhotoHolder
         </code>
         , which doesn’t exist just yet.
         You’ll get to define your ViewHolder and see what each required method does shortly, so just hang tight, Commander!
     </p>
     <p>
         As with every adapter, you need to provide the corresponding view a means